 How Much Does a Root Canal Cost?

 The total cost of a root canal treatment includes the initial consultation and x-rays, the preparation of the canal and the canal obturation.
 The root canal cost depends on several factors, including:

 - Who carries out the procedure — An endodontist will charge 20% to 30% more than a general dentist.

-- Sometimes a filling is not sufficient, and a dental crown will be needed.
-This is an additional cost which can increase the root canal cost by between $1,100 and $2,000.
+- Whether you need a crown — In more complex root canals, a filling may not be sufficient, and a dental crown will be needed.
+This additional cost can increase the root canal cost by between $1100 and $2000.

-That said, root canal treatment is still less expensive than undergoing an extraction and tooth replacement with a dental implant and is altogether a much faster procedure too.
+That said, root canal treatment cost is still less expensive than undergoing an extraction and tooth replacement with a dental implant and is a much faster procedure too.

-If you think you may need root canal treatment, then make an appointment with a No Gaps Dentist near you.
-We manage to keep root canal cost in Sydney to a minimum without compromising quality.
-Because we have multiple locations, we’re able to spread our costs across the board, making our prices are more affordable for everyone.
+If you think you need root canal treatment, book an appointment with a No Gaps Dentist near you.
+We manage to keep root canal costs in Sydney to a minimum without compromising quality.
+Since we have multiple locations, we spread our costs across the board, making our prices more affordable for everyone.

-Why not make an appointment for professional diagnosis and treatment by our experience dentists.
+Why not make an appointment for professional diagnosis and treatment by our experienced dentists?